-High Value Metrics Low Value Metrics Improvement Z-score Improvement Z-score Hospital performance - Hospital baseline Hospital baseline - Hospital performance MVC All standard deviation from baseline MVC All standard deviation from baseline Achievement Z-score Achievement Z-score Hospital performance - Cohort baseline Cohort baseline - Hospital performance MVC All standard deviation from baseline MVC All standard deviation from baseling
+High Value Metrics Low Value Metrics

+Improvement Z-score Improvement Z-score

+Hospital performance - Hospital baseline MVC All standard deviation from baseline Hospital baseline - Hospital performance MVC All standard deviation from baseline

+Achievement Z-score Achievement Z-score

+Hospital performance - Cohort baseline Cohort baseline - Hospital performance

 The output of the Z-score formulas will then be used to assign points according to Table 5 below.
-The Z-score thresholds will be the same for improvement and achievement points within the value metric component.
+The Zscore thresholds will be the same for improvement and achievement points within the value metric component.
 This set of Z-score thresholds is different than those for the episode spending component because of the differences between rates and payments.
 These thresholds are based on historical data, and the Coordinating Center reserves the right to change the Z-score thresholds as new data become available in order to maintain a fair program.